iUltimateLP/MagicHomeController/REVERSE_ENGINEERING.md

 Controllers receiving this will answer with the following: `192.168.x.x,AABBCCDDEEFF,AK001-ZJ2101`.
 That's a comma-delimited string containing the IP address of the controller, the MAC address and the model identifier.

 That string tells the MagicHome app where it can reach a controller, so we can spoof this and answer our own IP and MAC address to the UDP broadcast of the app.
-From now on, the communication will take place via TCP and in a binary protocol.
+From now on, the communication will take place via TCP on port 5577 and in a binary protocol.

 Why TCP?
 Because it's more reliable than UDP - and we do want that smooth scrolling over the color wheel!